-- The virtual charter school must be under contract with a school board under Wis.
-Stats. §115.001 (16). §118.40 (8) - The virtual charter school will be located in the school district of the authorizing school board or, if authorized through an agreement with one or more school boards or the board of control of a CESA, in the school district specified in the agreement. §118.40 (8)(a) - The teacher assigned for each online course in the virtual charter school must be appropriately licensed for the grade level and subject taught. §118.40 (8)(b) - The virtual charter school provides educational services to its pupils for at least 150 school days each year. \$118.40 (8)(d) - The virtual charter school must ensure that its teachers are available to provide direct pupil instruction for at least the applicable number of hours specified in s.121.02 (1)(f)2 each school year.
-No more than 10 hours in any 24-hour period may count toward these requirements. §118.40 (8)(d) - The virtual charter school must ensure that its teachers respond to inquiries from pupils and from parents or guardians of pupils by the end of the first school day following the day on which the inquiry is received. \$118.40 (8)(d) - The virtual charter school must ensure that a parent advisory council is established for the school and meets on a regular basis.
-The governing body shall determine the selection process for members of the parent advisory council. §118.40 (8)(e) - The virtual charter school must inform the parent or guardian of each pupil attending the school, in writing, the name of and how to contact each of the following persons: (1) the members of the school board that contracted for the establishment of the virtual charter school and the administrators of that school district; (2) the members of the virtual charter school's governing body (3) the members of the virtual charter school's parent advisory council; and (4) the staff of the virtual charter school. §118.40 (8)(e)
+The virtual charter school will be located in the school district of the authorizing school board or, if authorized through an agreement with one or more school boards or the board of control of a CESA, in the school district specified in the agreement. §118.40 (8)(a) The teacher assigned for each online course in the virtual charter school must be appropriately licensed for the grade level and subject taught. §118.40 (8)(b) The teacher is responsible for each student taught: • Improving learning by planned instruction • Diagnosing learning needs • Prescribing content delivery through class activities • Assessing learning • Reporting outcomes to administrators and parents and guardians • Evaluating the effects of instruction The virtual charter school provides educational services to its pupils for at least 150 school days each year. §118.40 (8)(d) The virtual charter school must ensure that its teachers are available to provide direct pupil instruction for at least the applicable number of hours specified in s.121.02 (1)(f)2 each school year.
+No more than 10 hours in any 24-hour period may count toward these requirements. §118.40 (8)(d) The virtual charter school must ensure that its teachers respond to inquiries from pupils and from parents/guardians of pupils by the end of the first school day following the day on which the inquiry is received. §118.40 (8)(d) The virtual charter school must ensure that a parent advisory council is established for the school and meets on a regular basis.
+The governing body shall determine the selection process for members of the council. §118.40 (8)(e) The virtual charter school must inform the parent or guardian of each pupil attending the school, in writing, the name of and how to contact each of the following persons:

+(1) the members of the school board that contracted for the establishment of the virtual charter school and the administrators of that school district; (2) the members of the virtual charter school's governing body (3) the members of the virtual charter school's parent advisory council; and (4) the staff of the virtual charter school. §118.40 (8)(e)